Bhaisipankha

-Bhaisipankha is a former VDC and now a neighborhood of Bhojpur Municipality in Bhojpur District in the Province No. 1 of eastern Nepal.
-At the time of the 1991 Nepal census it had a population of 3,077 persons living in 555 individual households.
+Bhaisipankha is a former Village Development Committee and now a neighborhood of Bhojpur Municipality in Bhojpur District in the Province No. 1 of eastern Nepal.
+At the time of the 1991 census it had a population of 3,077 persons living in 555 individual households.

-On 18 May 2014 Government of Nepal declared 72 new municipality within the whole country.
+On 18 May 2014 the Government of Nepal declared 72 new municipality within the whole country.
 Same time Bhojpur Municipality declared, incorporating Bhojpur, Bhaisipankha, Bokhim and Taksar VDCs diving in 11 ward units.

 Now total population of Bhaisipankha (according to the 2011 Nepal census) is 2,434 individuals and area of the Bhaisipankha is 18.28 km2.
 It is Ward No. 10 of Bhojpur Municipality.